hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

-I think of these as algorithms for a napkin computer, and with some practice, they really can be implemented using high school algebra on a small piece of paper, without calculus or calculators (though the latter can save time and labour).
+I think of these as algorithms for a napkin computer, and with some practice, they really can be implemented using high school algebra on a small piece of paper, without calculus or calculators (though the latter save time).
 While there is whimsy and irreverence aplenty, the focus will be *real physics*.
 Our goal will be a beautiful proof of the existence of atoms, due to